 Why not find out for sure by looking at some of the product details that most organizations aren’t privy to until the later stages of selection?
-Our ERP consultants have in-depth knowledge on hundreds of ERP vendors, but today, let’s look at some insider information on Oracle and some of its products.
+Our ERP consultants have in-depth knowledge on hundreds of ERP vendors, but today, let’s look at some insider information on Oracle JDE and the Oracle Cloud Applications.

 Founded in 1977, Oracle is a $39 billion-dollar company that develops enterprise software and other technology for mid- to large-sized organizations.
 Oracle’s primary strength is developing and acquiring robust product lines, such NetSuite, that provide flexible functionality to a variety of industry niches.
 We have evaluated and/or implemented Oracle products for organizations across various industries and verticals and found Oracle’s products to be very versatile.

 Find out what ERP vendors made the Top 10 list this year!

 Oracle JD Edwards EnterpriseOne has always been a good fit for manufacturing companies and professional services companies.
 However, in our experience, JD Edwards software is not as good of a fit for consumer-packaged goods companies that have extensive distribution, supply chain management and transportation needs.
 Typically, Oracle’s JD Edwards works best for larger organizations with complex manufacturing and service management processes.